dwaipayan-dev/LIFEX-appollo-Assignment/README.md

 # Prerequisites:

-A server: To run the project go to "assignmentLIFEXdeployed\mytable-in-action" and type the following:
+A server: You can use npm serve which would host your index.html page on a local server.

 ```
 npm install -g serve
 ```

-and then in the terminal type
+To run the project go to "assignmentLIFEXdeployed\mytable-in-action" and then in the terminal type

 ```
 serve